muratk5n/thirdwave/en/2023/05/timeline-eth-som-egy.md

 # Timeline of Egypt, Ethiopia, Somalia, Dam Events

 * 1978
-    * Anwar Sadat comments about proposed the Grand Ethiopia Renaissance Dam (GERD) in Ethiopia "we are not going to wait to die of thirst in Egypt, we’ll go to Ethiopia and die there".
+    * Anwar Sadat comments about a possible Ethiopian dam project: "we are not going to wait to die of thirst in Egypt, we’ll go to Ethiopia and die there".

 * 1979
      * Anwar Sadat: "The only matter that could take Egypt to war again. is water"